Fancy (Twice song): Background and composition

 "Fancy" was co-written by Black Eyed Pilseung, who wrote Twice's previous singles "Like Ooh-Ahh", "Cheer Up", "TT", and "Likey".
 The songwriting duo, which consists of Rado and Choi Kyu-sung, are credited alongside Jeon Goon.
 Hong Dam-young of The Korea Herald, reporting from the press showcase, described "Fancy" as a "dramatic and dynamic song that features Twice in a totally new light".
 Hong continued, "While keeping the group's previous quirky festive tone that has defined a majority of its hits, 'Fancy' blends mellow mood pop electro beats with the members' sophisticated, strong melodies.
-Singing about love, the bandmates boldly express their emotions with lines like 'I won’t ever let you go' and 'It doesn’t matter who liked who first'".
+Singing about love, the bandmates boldly express their emotions with lines like 'I won't ever let you go' and 'It doesn't matter who liked who first'".

-Tamar Herman from Billboard described the song as a "bouncing electro-pop track that keeps the group’s quintessentially retro-inspired, addicting sound while turning to a bit of a bolder styling that revels in dynamic synths and playful digital quirks".
+Tamar Herman from Billboard described the song as a "bouncing electro-pop track that keeps the group's quintessentially retro-inspired, addicting sound while turning to a bit of a bolder styling that revels in dynamic synths and playful digital quirks".
 According to Herman, "The group's vocals take on a bit more of a mature, sultry tone during the verses, but Twice maintains their exuberant, upbeat energy for the song's chorus."

 Reception

 "Fancy" debuted at number 3 on both the Gaon Digital Chart and K-pop Hot 100.
 It also peaked at number 4 on Billboard's World Digital Song Sales chart and the Billboard Japan Hot 100, number 8 on the Oricon Digital Singles chart, and number 17 on RMNZ Hot Singles.
 In May 2021, "Fancy" surpassed 100 million streams and was certified Platinum by the Korea Music Content Association.
 When the Recording Industry Association of Japan introduced streaming certifications in April 2020, "Fancy" was certified Silver for surpassing 30 million streams.
-The song was subsequently certified Gold in September 2020 and Platinum in February 2022.
+The song was subsequently certified Gold in September 2020, Platinum in February 2022, and 2× Platinum in April 2026.
 The song ranked at number 5 on Dazeds 20 Best K-pop Songs of 2019.
 Billboard also included "Fancy" in their best K-pop songs of the 2010s list.